eProsima/Micro-XRCE-DDS-docs/docs/agent_api.rst

 This function creates a DDS participant for a given *Client*, given a reference to its description hosted in a certain XML descriptor file.

-The references file must have been previously loaded by the agent.
+This reference file must have been previously loaded to the *Agent*.

 The participant will act the entrypoint for the rest of DDS entities to be created.